Understanding The World Today. The Brisker Rov zt”l said about his father Rav Chaim zt”l that his father could tell what will be in 20

 Menorah, also known as hannukiyah, is a candelabra with eight candles that is used on Jewish worship or Hannukah, representing the eight miracle days.
-It has an additional candle that is set apart which is used to light the other eight.
+It has a new candle that is set apart, which is used to light the other eight.
 The first sacred candelabrum used in the Temple in Jerusalem has seven branches.
 It is usually placed in the sanctuary of the Tabernacle and lit by Kohanim or priests at the Holy Temple.
-It was originally crafted by the craftsman Bezalel.
+The craftsman Bezalel originally crafted it.

 The modern way of celebrating Chanukah is by giving gifts.
 One of the commonly given gifts is known as Chanukah gelt or gifts of money.
 It serves as a reward for kids to encourage them to show good behavior and stay devoted to the study of Torah.
 Most children who received the cash gifts also give it to tzedakah or charity.

-The celebration is then preceded by Kiddush, or the ritual words and drink, that serves as the kickoff for the evening and daytime Shabbat meals.
+Kiddush, or the ritual words then precede the celebration and drink, that serves as the kickoff for the evening and daytime Shabbat meals.
 The latter requires the Jews to recite several verses from Exodus and preceded by a blessing on wine.

-In this religious event, they use kosher wine, which is a special type of wine that symbolizes the separateness and holiness of the Jewish people.
+In this religious event, they use kosher wine, which is a particular type of wine that symbolizes the separateness and holiness of the Jewish people.
 It plays a significant role in Jewish law, allowing them to place a special requirement on how the wine should be processed and handled.
 It is essential to note that the production of kosher wine must be done exclusively by Jews.
 That means that they are responsible from start to finish of manufacturing and even after the seal of the bottle is opened.
-They are also not allowed to drink this wine when it has been touched by a non-Jew.
+They are also not allowed to drink this wine when a non-Jew has touched it.

 The four species, also called arba’a minim, consists of four plants in the Torah.
 Torah in Jewish custom means “teaching,” “law,” or other terms similar to these descriptions.
 It can also be the first five books of the Tanakh, and the words are printed in rabbinic commentaries.
 The Jews tie the three branches – lulav, hadass, and aravah – together with one kind of fruit and wave them to celebrate the Sukkot holiday, except Shabbat.
 This ceremony symbolizes the Jews’ allusions to serve God.